Chan Poling: Music

-Mr. Poling's contributions to Musical Theater include several scores and songs for the Tony Award winning Theatre de la Jeune Lune He has also contributed songs to the musical "Heaven", created with Joe Chvala and continues to develop new works with Mr. Hatcher.
+Poling's contributions to musical theater include several scores and songs for Theatre de la Jeune Lune.
+He has also contributed songs to the musical "Heaven", created with Joe Chvala and continues to develop new works with Hatcher.

 In the spring of 2013 Poling initiated a Kickstarter campaign to fund a new Suburbs album.
 The campaign was fervently supported by The Suburbs fan base.
 On November 19, 2013, the band’s first album in 27 years, Si Sauvage, was released.
 It featured founding members Poling, Klaers, and Chaney, plus new bandmates Steve Brantseg and Steve Price, and guest vocalists like Janey Winterbauer and Aby Wolf.

 Composition

 Poling's music credits include works for television, film and theater.
 His theater pieces include award-winning work for the Tony Award-winning French/American troupe Theatre de la Jeune Lune.
 Kevin McCollum commissioned Poling to write music for a new work "Heaven" developed under the aegis of The Ordway Theater in St. Paul, Minnesota. as well as "A Night In Olympus" book by Jeffrey Hatcher and Bill Corbett, and "Lord Gordon Gordon" both also written with Hatcher.

 In 2015, the musical Glensheen (about the 1977 murders of Elisabeth Congdon and her nurse at the eponymous mansion in Duluth, Minnesota), opened at the History Theatre in St Paul.
 "Glensheen" was winner of an Ivey Award for Overall Excellence and continues to play to sold-out houses.
 There are hopes for a tour or a transfer to Off Broadway.

-His score for the Twin Cities Public Television documentary Iron Range: A People's History (1994) won an Emmy Award, the TPT-produced documentary on his musical "Glensheen" also garnered a regional Emmy.
+His score for the Twin Cities Public Television documentary Iron Range: A People's History (1994) won an Emmy Award.
+The TPT-produced documentary on his musical Glensheen also garnered a regional Emmy.
 In 2008, he also composed the score to Fritz: The Walter Mondale Story, a documentary film about the life of his father-in-law Walter Mondale.